chennin/rift-wardrobe-search/README.md

 ### Icons

 1. Install ImageMagick, optipng, and perl rename: `apt-get install imagemagick optipng perl`
-2. Download and unzip the item icons from `http://webcdn.triongames.com/addons/assets/rift_item_icons.zip` and cd in to `item_icons`
+2. Download and unzip the item icons from `http://webcdn.triongames.com/addons/assets/rift_item_icons.zip` and cd in to `item_icons`.
+This folder should end up at the same level as `index.py`.
 3. Convert the icons to png, reduce their size, and lowercase the name because the icons are lowercased in `Items.xml`:

 ```